mojaloop/contrib-cross-network-demo/proposal.md

 The assumption is that a cross-currency payment in a single network will consist of, at least, two distinct transfers.
 A transfer in the sending currency to an FXP, and a subsequent transfer from the FXP to the recipient DFSP.

 This also assumes that the Mojaloop system will be capable of servicing accounts in multiple currencies.
-It is important to note, however, that this doesn&#39;t mean the Mojaloop system must support cross-currency transfers as this adds significant complexity to the system.
+It is important to note, however, that this doesn't mean the Mojaloop system must support cross-currency transfers as this adds significant complexity to the system.
 Rather, the clearing accounts in the system can be partitioned by currency and any single transfer will have the same sending and receiving currency.

 A network participant (DFSP) may have multiple clearing accounts in different currencies.